thomas21-jquerry/thomas21-jquerry/README.md

 # 💫 About Me:
 Hey!
-I’m an enthusiastic software developer focused on Ethereum Solana and various other chains.
+I’m an enthusiastic software developer focused on Ethereum, Solana and various other chains.
 Right now, I’m diving into the world of MEVs.

 ## 🌐 Socials: